Friday 30 January 1942

 President's Birthday Balls are held across the United States.
 These are held in President Roosevelt's honor and raise funds to combat infantile paralysis or polio.

-Future History: Martyn Jerel Buchwald is born in Cincinnati, Ohio.
-The family later moves to San Francisco, California.
+Future History: Martyn Jerel Buchwald is born in Cincinnati, Ohio on 30 January 1942.
+The Buchwald family later moves to San Francisco, California.
 In 1962, Buchwald begins recording with Challenge Records.
 He changes his name to Marty Balin, releases a couple of singles, and founds a folk music quartet.
-Shortly after, he founds the group Jefferson Airplane, in which he serves as a lead singer (with Grace Slick).
+He is a major factor in the San Francisco music scene as the owner (with three equal limited partners) of a restaurant and later club called The Matrix.
+During this time, Balin assembles the group Jefferson Airplane as the club's house band.
+He serves as a lead singer (with Grace Slick).
 The group becomes a legendary rock act and goes through several name changes.
 Following a legendary career which includes induction into the Rock and Roll Hall of Fame in 1996, Marty Balin passes away on 27 September 2018.

 |Anona Winn is set to star in a new play, as reported in the 30 January 1942 Radio Times.|